anubra266/sticky-react/README.md

 #### onChange

-Callback when a child becomes Sticky or Losesthe Sticky State.
+Callback when a child becomes Sticky or Loses the Sticky State.

 **NB:** It provides a destructurable parameter